-CLPI and Semi + Adv \cite{zhouCVPR2019} have similar motivation to collaboratively integrate the lesion and grade information.
+CLPI and Semi + Adv \cite{zhouCVPR2019} share similar motivations to collaboratively integrate the lesion and grade information.
 However, the two methods are totally different in architecture designing.
 As a result, CLPI achieves comparable performance compared to \cite{zhouCVPR2019}, while only need patch-level lesion annotations instead of pixel-level masks used by \cite{zhouCVPR2019}.
-It is worth noting that the patch-level annotations are much easier to be achieved as well as time and labor saving compare to pixel-level annotations.
+It is worth noting that the patch-level annotations are much easier to be achieved as well as time and labor-saving compared to pixel-level annotations.

 Moreover, the proposed framework can also be extended to other classification tasks that the objects in the image are related to the image category, such as scene classification and other disease grading tasks based on medical images.
 We have not evaluated our framework on these tasks in this paper, and it's our future work to make CLPI more general.